Billy Garrett Jr.: High school career

+Billy Garrett Jr. is the son of Billy Garrett Sr. and Annissa Lambrith-Garrett.
+As a youth, Garrett Jr. played basketball, baseball and American football.
 Garrett's grandfather was Bill Garrett, the first African-American basketball player in the Big Ten.
-His father, Billy Garrett Sr., is a DePaul assistant coach.
 The younger Garrett attended Morgan Park High School.
 He committed to DePaul early in his high school career.
-Garrett achieved basketball success despite being diagnosed with sickle cell disease.
-When Wayne Blackshear graduated in 2011, Garrett became the focal point of the team as a junior.
-As a senior, he led the team to the 2013 IHSA 3A championship over Cahokia High School.
+Garrett achieved basketball success despite being "The only Division I basketball player afflicted with the "SC" form of sickle cell disease".